Skip to main content

 Grateful for every story she hears and gets to share, Pamela then brought her voice to actor John Krasinski’s Some Good News platform and later to the Juno Awards in Halifax, and the 50th Daytime Emmy Awards in Hollywood.

-The proud Concordia graduate is now a two time RTDNA award nominee and has carved out a unique beat focused exclusively on good news at CityNews Montreal with a team of colleagues she considers her second family.
-Now that’s some good news.
+Pamela is a 2025 RTDNA Canada award recipient for Excellence in Sports Reporting in the video category of Best Canadian Local News.
+She has carved out a unique beat focused exclusively on good news at CityNews Montreal with a team of colleagues she considers her second family.

 Back to top